whustedt/calendarium/README.md

    - Example: A birthday on "2020-05-15" would show as "2025-05-15" when viewed in 2025

 3. **Milestone Detection**: The system automatically detects milestone anniversaries:
-   - Milestone years: 1st, 5th, 10th, 15th, 20th, 25th, 30th, 40th, 50th, 60th, 75th, 100th
    - Milestones are calculated as: `current_year - original_year`
-   - Milestone events receive special visual highlighting (golden border and glow effect)
+   - Milestone events receive special visual highlighting

 4. **Unknown Year Convention**: For events where the original year is unknown (like birthdays without birth years):
    - Use year `0001` in the date (e.g., "0001-05-15")